ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 **SVR (Support Vector Regression)** provided the most stable predictions (**rMSE: 56.14**).
 While height and weight show a positive correlation with power, they are statistically "weak predictors," suggesting that "Power" in this universe is a latent variable not tied to physical mass.

 * rMSE: This is known as the root Mean Squared Error.
 The lower the rMSE, the lower error our ML model has!
 It measures the distance betweeen a predicted ML's value and the actual observation value.
-This project contains more details of the mechanics of a F1 Score.
+This project contains more details of the mechanics of the rMSE.

 **📊 3D Hyperparamter plot for SVR, SVR's performance can depend on its hyperparameters:**
 <img width="910" height="931" alt="github_pokemon_12_SVR" src="https://github.com/user-attachments/assets/8c0ec533-f8a6-4df3-a900-7c17c8fe2737" />